Alias (comics): "The Underneath" (issues #10, 16–21)

 J. Jonah Jameson hires Jessica to uncover Spider-Man's identity.
 Later, Mattie Franklin, the latest Spider-Woman and Jameson's stepdaughter, goes missing and Jessica is asked to find her.
 In the course of her investigation she discovers that Mattie is embroiled in a criminal underworld producing Mutant Growth Hormone, a drug designed to give ordinary people super-powered abilities.
-Along the way, Jones meets an unexpected ally in Jessica Drew, the original Spider-Woman, who is also investigating Franklin's disappearance.
+Along the way, Jones meets an unexpected ally in fellow private investigator Jessica Drew, the original Spider-Woman, who is also investigating Franklin's disappearance.
 Meanwhile, Jessica's relationship with Scott Lang becomes strained after an encounter with Madame Web dredges up bad memories from her past.

 "The Secret Origins of Jessica Jones" (issues #22–23)

 Issues #22-23 depict Jessica's teenage years, revealing that she attended Midtown High School with Peter Parker, whom she secretly had a crush on and was present when he was bitten by the spider that gave him his powers.
 Jessica, then known as Jessica Campbell, loses her parents and brother in a car crash involving truck carrying hazardous materials.
 After waking up from a coma, Jessica is taken in by the Jones family, and soon discovers that she has developed super-powers.
 The story ends with Jessica deciding to become a superhero.